seosgithub/JSPIC/README.md

 jsPIC is a platform for the PIC18 processor that provides a javascript inspired API with 'remoting' capabilities for RPC.

+*The networking architecture allows for meshing PIC's togeather.
+E.g. If you have three PIC's, two linked by I2C and two linked by serial, they will all communicate just fine within the networking framework.  jsPIC supports a lightweight search algorithm that will find the correct PIC even if it has to route through other PIC's.

 # Examples

 ## Blink a light every second